-Left unchecked, refrigerant leaks can be dangerous.
+Left unchecked, refrigerant leaks in machinery rooms or other confined spaces can be dangerous.
 And while there are a variety of reasons for employing refrigerant gas detectors (reducing costs, protecting the environment, optimizing energy efficiency), one of the foremost reasons remains compliance with safety standards like EN 378, ASHRAE 15 and CSA B52.

 EN 378 Refrigerant Safety Compliance

 Depending on the gas used, the dangers presented by leaking refrigerant can include asphyxiation, oxygen depletion, flammability and toxicity.
 In Europe, the applicable refrigeration safety standard is EN 378, Refrigerating Systems and Heat Pumps – Safety and Environmental Requirements.

 Of the four parts of EN 378, the standard pertaining to refrigerant gas detection is EN 378-3:2016, Installation Site and Personal Protection.
 Within a commercial refrigeration environment, the primary areas of concern (regarding safety and refrigerant leaks) are:

 - Walk-in Freezers / Cold Rooms

 Requirements for Refrigerant Gas Detection in Refrigeration Machinery Rooms